margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the man working with the USPS in the postal service
 * Grateful for the spontaneous interaction with people outside playing with light lasers, light swords
 * Grateful for the construction sites
+* Grateful for the men working on the street

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.